Thibzzz/chat-gpt-boilerplate/PRESENTATION.md

 * If you're gonna build a crunch bot, you're building a "free agent" that has control over code.
 Don't release it on a direct production access.
 * ChatGPT tend to write unsafe code.
 * Models and APIs are changing a lot.
-Lookout for competition (LLVMs).
+Lookout for competition (LLAMA).

 # HOW TO Github Copilot